mtadams007/Dunder-Mifflin-project/readme.md

-I figured to make my paper company unique, I focused on the environmental aspect with the claim that it uses 100% recycled material.
+I figured to make my paper company unique, I would focus on the environmental aspect with the claim that it uses 100% recycled material.
 I looked at other paper websites for inspiration, and lots of them spoke about environmental impact.
 I decided on a green color motif to accentuate the green impact.
 The logo doesn't quite match, but I was running out of time.

 The header can navigate within the page.